leijendary/aws-cdk-template/README.md

 3. `staging`
 4. `prod`

+And `$ORG` is your organization/company name in all lower case.
+This is also going to be your domain name followed by ".com".

 Example:

-`ENVIRONMENT=dev cdk --profile leijendary-dev deploy --all`
+`ENVIRONMENT=dev ORGANIZATION=leijendary cdk --profile leijendary-dev deploy --all`

 ## Secrets: